Authentic Lessons for 21st Century Learning

 30 Minute(s)

-Move on to slide 5 and introduce the next activity, a Card Sort Jamboard, which we will use in order to think more deeply on what makes a learning experience student-centered.
-Give participants a few moments to get into the Jamboard and make sure everyone can access it before moving on.
+Move on to slide 5 and introduce the Card Sort instructional strategy and the next activity, a Student-Centered Learning Card Sort using a forced copy of a Google Slide.
+We will use this to think more deeply about what makes a learning experience student-centered.
+Give participants a few moments to access the Google slide and make sure everyone can access it before moving on.

-Display the Jamboard and point out that there are several statements about student learning on the left side of the board.
-On the right side of the Jamboard is the question "What makes a learning experience student-centered?"
+Display the Student-Centered Learning Card Sort Google Slide and point out that there are several statements about student learning on the left side of the board.
+On the right side is the question "What makes a learning experience meaningful?"
 Review the instructions on the slide:

-1. Have each group open one copy of the provided Jamboard template and read through the statements about student learning.
+1. Have each group open one copy of the provided Student-Centered Learning Card Sort Google Slide and read through the statements about student learning.

 2. Ask participants to select 4 to 5 of the statements about student-centered learning on the left and drag them under the question on the right.

-3. After sorting, have each group share their sorted Jamboard with the whole group.
-(Instructions for how to use CastIt for this part are on slide 6)
+3. After sorting, have each group share their sorted slide with the whole group.
+This can be done as a Gallery Walk or with casting technology such as CastIt.
+(Instructions for how to use CastIt for this part are on slide 6.)

 Explain